That tax reform that happened at the end of 2017 was a doozy.

-If you choose to exercise or vest RSUs or NQSOs, the IRS will tax you at ordinary taxes based on the date of exercise or vesting.
+If you choose to exercise NQSOs or you vest RSUs, the IRS will tax you at ordinary taxes based on the date of exercise or vesting.
 On the other hand, when you sell ISOs, you can enjoy favorable rates because this type of stock is taxed as a long-term capital gain (LTCG).

 That assumes, of course, that you meet the holding requirements for your ISOs.
 You can only take advantage of the LTCG rate one year from the date of exercise and two years from the grant date of the stock.